bres55/Smart-BMS-arduino-Reader/README.md

 Cable from the BMS, with balance socket facing you, on the left hand side, the communication connector, is from bottom to top.
 Gnd, Rx, Tx, 5v.
 connect these to the arduino, Gnd to Gnd, 5v to 5v, because I use SoftwareSerial, Rx to pin 11, Tx to pin 10.
-That way I can see the output from the Serial.print commands, and later using somethong like coolterm, save this data and analyse it.
+That way I can see the output from the Serial.print commands, and later using something like coolterm, save this data and analyse it.